GOky01/Linguaitalianaua/README.md

 # SnackVendingMachine

-This is an app that allows users to copy with Snack Vending Machine.
-Requirements For building and running the application you need: 1. git clone following link https://github.com/GOky01/SnackVendingMachine.git on your local machine
+This is an app that allows users to cope with Snack Vending Machine.
+Requirements For building and running the application you need:

+1.git clone following link https://github.com/GOky01/SnackVendingMachine.git on your local machine

 2.or download project ZIP image and unzip it to any directory you wish